-So you've had your pockets skimmed on all fronts, and even after they've dipped their finger in your honeypot, the banks still can't promise the money will be there within 48 hours.
-Hell, sometimes it's as long as 7 days!
+So, you've had your pockets skimmed on all fronts.
+You paid two transfer fees, and a currency conversion charge.
+But even after they've dipped their finger in your honeypot multiple times, the banks still can't promise the money will be there within 48 hours.
+Hell, sometimes it's as long as 5-7 days!

 Like It, Lump It, Or…

 Sending money to Thailand is expensive, but what other option do you have except the bank?

 You could carry money through customs, but then how often do you fly home to be able to do that?

 To be honest, I hate carrying a ton of money around with me.
 It's just not safe.